► New CX-30 SUV driven

 The regular petrol is smooth and well insulated in town, but it lacks any real punch, as Mazda continues to avoid sticking turbos on its cars.
 While it revs freely – something Mazda has put considerable effort into making a characteristic of its whole engine range – the lack of torque just makes this 2.0-litre engine feel breathless and strained when you apply more revs to overtake.

-We’d suggest you go for the diesel instead.
-Much like the 3 hatch, it just has a little more punch lower down in the rev range and more flexibility in day-to-day use.
+As for the diesel, we would have suggested you go for that but the engine isn't coming to the UK market.
+For European buyers, it just has a little more punch lower down in the rev range and more flexibility in day-to-day use.
 The trade-off is that it’s quite gruff getting up to speed, but it also means your CX-30 can pull the skin off a rice pudding.

 How does the CX-30 drive?